Nasdanika/server-side-java-development-for-innovators/chapter-0-setup/application-projects-overview/README.md

 ## org.nasdanika.bank

-This is an EMF project which will contain the application domain model.
-Currently there is no model, we will create it later.
+This is an EMF project which contains the application domain model.
-An application may have more than one model project and can reference models from plugins, e.g. the [security model](http://www.nasdanika.org/server/apidocs/org.nasdanika.cdo.security/apidocs/index.html).
+An application may have more than one model project and can reference models from plug-ins, e.g. the [security model](http://www.nasdanika.org/server/apidocs/org.nasdanika.cdo.security/apidocs/index.html).

 ![model](model.png)